entangledion/PowerMM/README.md

 # PowerMM
-A Powershell-based graphical user interface utility to quickly paste in a list of indicators and upload to MineMeld Miners.
-Useful if you maintain custom firewall IP and URL dynamic blocklists in MineMeld.
+A Powershell-based graphical user interface MineMeld utility.
 Additional functionality may be added over time.

 Currently the script supports uploading the following types of indicators:

-- IPv4
+- IPv4 (IP/CIDR)
 - Domain
 - URL

 Features:

 - Rapid indicator ingestion into custom IPv4 & URL MineMeld Miners (nodes).
+Useful if you maintain custom firewall IP and URL blocklists in MineMeld.
-- Can upload a combined list of IPv4, Domain Name, and URL indicators to multiple miners in a single pass.
+- Can upload a combined list of IPV4, CIDR, Domain Name, and URL indicators to multiple miners in a single pass.
 - Option to automatically create wildcard variants of uploaded domain names.
 - Automatically stamps indicator descriptions with the user that uploaded it, and date stamp.
 - Performs duplicate indicator check prior to upload to prevent duplication of addresses.